 The construction project is followed by SK geo centric's agreement with the two companies in June 2022 to set up a chemical recycling joint venture.
 The accumulation of plastic waste has become a major issue all over the world.
-Chemical recycling is regarded as an attractive way to address the explosive growth of plastic waste.
-After breaking down discarded plastic, the method returns plastic to its raw material form.
+Chemical recycling is widely used to deal with the explosive growth of discarded plastic.
+After breaking down plastic waste, the method returns plastic to its raw material form.

 SK geo centric said in a statement on February 17 that the company selected the site in Saint-Avold some 318.8 kilometers (198 miles) east of Paris with its two partners.
 The three companies will invest about 450 million euros ($478 million) to start the construction in early 2025.
 The South Korean company's know-how in the petrochemical process will be combined with SUEZ's water resource management and Loop's plastic recycling technique.